TheBeachLab/myComputing/doc/daily.md

 [Clone](https://github.com/TheBeachLab/siji) the repo with the font.
 Install `gbdfed`, add/edit a glyph, save it and run `install.sh`

+> Note: Sometimes after rebooting siji fonts are not displayed in polybar until I reinstall the font again and reload polybar. #TOFIX

 ## VNC server

 I use [TigerVNC](https://tigervnc.org/) for it's easy use.